 #armageddon #books on armageddon #armageddon guide #surviving armageddon

 Valli L. Schieltz

 Net proceeds from sales going to the designer of this product will be used to sponsor fundraising events for the Freedom Reigns Memorial, a living memorial honoring the military men and women who paid, and yet will pay, the ultimate price for freedom in the war on terrorism.
-A crowd funding campaign is going to soon be launched to fund initial production.
-Clink the image at left to have your name added to our notification list.

 Don’t forget to check out my sister’s book – A Pocket Guide to Surviving Armageddon

 This Armageddon Guide has an ending that is quite unexpected.
 Remember Valli by getting a copy of her book.